nemonik/hands-on-DevOps-gen2/README.md

 `go fmt` formats the code as we did earlier.

-`golangci-lint run --out-format checkstyle > goangci-lint.xml` gathers golangci-lint reports in checkstyle format
+`golangci-lint run --out-format checkstyle | tee tests/reports/golangci-lint.xml` gathers golangci-lint reports in checkstyle format

-`go test -coverprofile=coverage.out` executes your unit tests and generate the `coverage.out` report.
+`go test ./... -coverprofile=tests/reports/coverage.out` executes your unit tests and generate the `coverage.out` report.

 `sonar-scanner` then submits the reports.
 [SonarQube](https://github.com/SonarSource/sonarqube/) will automatically create the project for you with a report (e.g., <https://sonar.nemonik.com/dashboard?id=helloworld-web>).